Mattttttttttttttttttttttttttttttt/408bot/README.md

 # 408bot
-This is a bot for the west champ boys!!!
-WCB forever :D
+a bot by the panda for the kitties :3